 For doubles, the points are considered from 11 events which are non-specific in nature.
 This means that any combination of 11 events can be considered to get the best points tally.
 This may or may not include the Grand Slams.

 This leads to the formation of a separate table which monitors the ranking of the players, strictly from the perspective of qualifying for the WTA Finals.
-This table is known as the Road to Singapore, which is updated at the end of every tournament.

 Once the playing field is set, the eight singles players are split into two groups of four, which then compete in a robin-round format.